 - Strategic thinking and problem solving in the Strategy and Maths Games Club

 - Sportsmanship and challenge through the varied sports clubs

 Achievement and success should not be limited to the classroom.
 Whilst academic accomplishment is important, the school week is balanced with opportunities for children to achieve in other ways.
 All junior pupils have the chance to play an orchestral instrument and receive 1:1 specialist teaching.
 Infant pupils learn to play the recorder and most children can read music by the time they finish The Elms.
 Each year every pupil takes part in performances with their peers, developing singing, dancing and acting abilities.
 Additional support for creative children is also accessible through LAMDA (London Academy of Music and Dramatic Art) sessions.

 At The Elms strong staff and pupil relationships give children confidence to take managed risks and try new things.
 Children learn the importance of responsibility from a young age through many opportunities:

 - Prefects lead assemblies, welcome tour visitors and help younger pupils.

 - Play leaders support collaborative play in the playground.

 - Anti-bullying ambassadors advise other pupils in times of need.

 - The Year 6 ‘Endeavour Award’ programme encourages pupils to organise community projects and support local charities.

 Trent College and The Elms welcome admissions throughout the year.
-Book your place on our upcoming Whole School Open Day, 6th March 2021.
+Book your place on our upcoming Whole School Open Morning, Saturday 9th October 2021.
 Can’t make that date?
-You can also book a private virtual tour of our school.
-Find out more about Nursery & Pre-School, Reception and Juniors.
+You can also book a private tour of our school with our Admissions team.